xjbar/linkedin-keyword-mapper/README.md

 3. Click on a job listing that appeals to you.

-4. Scroll to the bottom of the job listing to find the "PREMIUM: HOW YOU MATCH" section.
+4. Scroll towards the bottom of the job listing to find the "PREMIUM: HOW YOU MATCH" section.

 5. Click on the listed keywords to open the list, then copy the keywords.
-You can ignore the "+ ADD" buttons.
+Don't worry if you highlight the "+ ADD" buttons.
+We will auto-remove them later.

 6. Paste the copied keywords into a Google Doc, ensuring you right-click and choose "Paste without formatting."
 Do not make any edits to the pasted content.
+The content we don't need will be removed when we run the command.

 7. Repeat steps 3-6 for multiple job listings to compile a substantial list of keywords.